transdigiware/blockchain/howto/ibp-console-join-network.md

   |  **Field** | **Display name** | **Enroll ID** | **Secret** |
   | ------------------------- |-----------|-----------|-----------|-----------|
   | **Enroll ID** |  Org2 CA Admin  | admin | adminpw |

-*Figure 3.
-Associate the CA admin identity*
+  {: caption="Table 2.
+Associate the CA admin identity" caption-side="bottom"}

 You can view the CA admin identity in your console wallet by clicking on the **Wallet** in the left navigation.
 Click the identity to view the certificate and private key of the CA admin.
 The identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to operate the CA. Click **Export identity** to download the identity and keys.